Installation

 More Common

-for plugins that add to the dependency graph but don’t need to return anything (builder plugins must always return the builder).MockspressoProperties
+MockspressoBuilderfor plugins that add to the dependency graph but don’t need to return anything (builder plugins must always return the builder).MockspressoPropertiesfor plugins that need to add the dependency graph but also return a (lazy) reference.

 Less Common

-for plugins that only need to pull from the dependency graph but do not need to add to it.Mockspresso
+MockspressoInstancefor plugins that only need to pull from the dependency graph but do not need to add to it.Mockspressofor test-framework support plugins that control the test lifecycle

 Some plugin examples…